-External clocking is used by the Synchronous Slave modes of operation.
-The description in this section refers to Figure 62 on page 131 for details.
+External clocking is used by the synchronous slave modes of operation.
+The description in this section refers to Figure 70 for details.

 External clock input from the XCK pin is sampled by a synchronization register to minimize the chance of meta-stability.
-The output from the synchronization register must then pass through an edge detector before it can be used by the Transmitter and Receiver.
+The output from the synchronization register must then pass through an edge detector before it can be used by the Transmitter and receiver.
 This process introduces a two CPU clock period delay and therefore the maximum external XCK clock frequency is limited by the following equation: